q8888620002/Group-Attribution-for-Diffusion-Models/unconditional_generation/README.md

 This README provides instructions for training **unconditional** diffusion models, including methods such as retraining (exact unlearning) and **sparsified unlearning**.

-## Training a Diffusion Model from Scratch  and unlearning with a removal distribution
+## Training a Diffusion Model from Scratch with a removal distribution
-To train an unlearned or retrained diffusion model, execute the following command:
+To train an diffusion model, execute the following command:

 ```bash
 python main.py